By Christi Posner

 7. The Other Popular Way to Get Out Of Debt

 The other popular method people are using to get out debt is by paying off credit cards with small balances first.
 Psychologically it feels and looks like you are really making progress - which you are.
 Once paid, cancel and cut up the credit cards you've paid off.
 Most people only require one major credit card and perhaps one retail credit card with savings incentives during special sales events.

 8. Look for Opportunities to Pay Down Debt Faster

 Many people regularly contribute to a savings plan, which is great, but consider that this is money that could help you pay down debt faster.
-Once you have established an emergency fund and are saving for irregular expenses, you may want to consider suspending extra payments to Canada Savings Bonds or other savings accounts until you have paid off your debt.
+Once you have established an emergency fund and are saving for irregular expenses, you may want to consider suspending extra payments to savings accounts until you have paid off your debt.
 This is especially beneficial to those who aren’t saving for something specific like vehicle repairs.

 The money you save by paying down your debt faster will be substantially higher than the interest you will earn in a savings account.
 Also consider using income tax refunds, pay increases or other unexpected funds to pay down your debts.
 Click here for 10 more places you may be able to find more money.

 9. Debt Consolidation Loans and Balance Transfers Are Great Ways to Get Out of Debt